From BR Bullpen

 Sisler launched a second career after baseball, going to graduate school at Washington University in St. Louis and working for A.G.
 Edwards, where he eventually became Vice Chairman.

-Dave's brother Dick Sisler also played in the major leagues, and another brother, George Sisler Jr., was a minor leaguer.
+Dave's brother Dick Sisler also played in the major leagues, and another brother, George Sisler Jr., was a minor league player and executive.
 Dave Sisler attended his father's Hall of Fame induction ceremony in 1939 when he was 8 years old.
 His son David G. Sisler was general counsel with a publicly-held company located in Dallas, TX.
 He died of prostate cancer in 2011.

 Further Reading